rosaliahernandez/rosaliahernandez/README.md

-# Hello!
-My name is Rosie
+# Hello, my name is Rosie!

 I'm an alumna of Barrett, the Honors College at Arizona State University.
 I currently work in sales operation, and I aspire to one day become a product manager.
 I taught myself SQL a couple years ago.
 My newest endeavour is to learn Python.